gayegul/algorithmsInJS/associativeArraysPart1.md

   associativeArray[0]; // result -> undefined
   ```

-  ####Associate Arrays vs Objects:
+  ####Associative Arrays vs Objects:

+  In JavaScript, we also have objects that can also hold key and value pairs.
+So, basically objects are associate arrays.

-  - Associate arrays are treated as objects in JS.
+  - Associative arrays are treated as objects in JS.